-The SN~Ia color is though to be a mixed contribution between intrinsic color variations (dominating at $c<0$) and external extinction caused by host-interstellar dust (dominating at $c>0.2$; see e.g., \citealt{brout2021,popovic2021} and references therein).
-Figure~\ref{fig:lcresidual_cvar} shows the lightcurve residuals of bluer and redder SNe~Ia, separately.
-Surprisingly, redder SNe~Ia ($c \in [0.05, 0.28]$, the 70\%-95\% $c$-range) appear globally better modeled by SALT then bluer ones ($c\in[-0.11, -0.03]$, 5\%-30\%) as they have are less significant deviations.
-It is surprising since the SN~Ia lightcurve modeling more strongly depends on the $CL(\lambda)$ when $|c|$ is high.
+The SN~Ia color is thought to be a mixed contribution of intrinsic color variations (dominating at $c<0$) and external extinction caused by interstellar dust of the host (dominating at $c>0.2$; see, e.g., \citealt{brout2021,popovic2021} and references therein).
+Figure~\ref{fig:lcresidual_cvar} separately shows the light-curve residuals of bluer and redder SNe~Ia.
+Surprisingly, redder SNe~Ia ($c \in [0.05, 0.28]$, the 70\%-95\% $c$ range) appear to be globally better modeled by SALT than bluer ones ($c\in[-0.11, -0.03]$, 5\%-30\%) because they have weaker deviations.
+This is surprising because the SN~Ia light-curve modeling more strongly depends on the $CL(\lambda)$ when $|c|$ is high.
 Conversely, $CL(\lambda)$ has no effect for a $c=0$ target.

-When looking in detail at the blue SNe~Ia in Fig.~\ref{fig:lcresidual_cvar}, we notice that before maximum light, $r$- and $i$-band lightcurves are under-estimated (negative pull) while $g$-band light-curves are overestimated.
-This inverses at phase $\phi=+10$~d and converges towards zeros only by phase $\phi=+30$~d.
-We do not see such behavior for redder targets.
+When the blue SNe~Ia in Fig.~\ref{fig:lcresidual_cvar} are considered in detail, we note that before maximum light, the $r$- and $i$-band light curves are underestimated (negative pull), but the $g$-band light-curves are overestimated.
+This reverses at phase $\phi=+10$~d and converges toward zero only at phase $\phi=+30$~d.
+This behavior is not detected for redder targets.

-One has to remember that the SALT color-law $CL(\lambda$ is phase independent and the first template order, $M_0(\phi,\lambda)$, does not depend on any lightcurve parameters.
-In other words: red and blue SN~Ia lightcurves are modeled by the same $M_0(\phi,\lambda)$ and deformed by $c\times CL(\lambda)$, and this deformation is phase-independent.
-It is thus intriguing to observe SN-color \emph{and} phase dependent residual variations.
-In principle, stretch and color corrections are independent.
-Yet, to ensure that what we report is not affected by $x_1$-related issue we did the same analysis considering $x_1\in[-0.5,+1.5]$ or $x_1\in[-2.0,-0.5]$ SNe~Ia only.
-Doing so, we found the exact same results when comparing blue and red SNe~Ia.
+We recall that the SALT color law $CL(\lambda)$ is phase independent, and the first template order, $M_0(\phi,\lambda)$, does not depend on any light-curve parameter.
+In other words, the red and blue SN~Ia light curves are modeled by the same $M_0(\phi,\lambda)$ and are deformed by $c\times CL(\lambda)$, and this deformation is independent of the phase.
+It is thus intriguing to observe SN-color and phase-dependent residual variations.
+In principle, the stretch and color corrections are independent.
+To ensure that what we report is not affected by an $x_1$-related issue, however, we repeated the same analysis considering $x_1\in[-0.5,+1.5]$ or $x_1\in[-2.0,-0.5]$ SNe~Ia only.
+We found exactly the same results when we compared blue and red SNe~Ia.
 Hence, the phase-dependent features visible in Fig.~\ref{fig:lcresidual_cvar} are not related to potential $M_1(\phi,\lambda)$ template issues.